 (Adrenal Insufficiency; Adrenocortical Hypofunction; Chronic Adrenocortical Insufficiency; Hypoadrenalism)

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-Your bodily fluids may be tested.
+Pictures may be taken.
 This can be done with:

 National Adrenal Diseases Foundation